 The volcanic rocks of the Palma Picada volcanic complex and the igneous rocks of the Curtiembre plutons are coeval with those of the Imbert Fm (Escuder-Viruete, 2010).
-The Palma Picada volcanic complex crops out south of the Camú fault zone, about 1-2 km southeast of the Imbert town (Fig. 1; de Zoeten and Mann, 1991, 1999).
-It is mainly composed of basalts, basaltic andesites and andesites, with subordinate mono and polimictic breccias and volcaniclastic rocks.
-The andesites have provided 40 Ar/ 39 Ar hornblende plateau ages between 51 and 46 Ma (lower Eocene; Escuder-Viruete, 2010).
-These volcanic rocks are also in part coeval with the limestones the fine-grained volcaniclastis of the Los Hidalgos Fm, which contains upper Maastrichtian to lower Eocene-age fossils.
+Part of the Palma Picada volcanic complex crops out south of the Camú fault zone, about 1-2 km southeast of Imbert town (Fig. 1; de Zoeten and Mann, 1991, 1999).
+It is mainly composed of basalts, basaltic andesites and andesites, with subordinate mono and polymictic breccias and volcaniclastic rocks.
+The andesites have provided Ar / Ar hornblende plateau ages between 51 and 46 Ma (lower Eocene; Escuder-Viruete, 2010).
+These volcanic rocks are also in part coeval with the limestones the fine-grained volcaniclastic rocks of the Los Hidalgos Fm, which contains upper Maastrichtian to lower Eocene-age fossils.
 Both units are regionally unconformable overlain by the upper Eocene to Oligocene turbiditic sequence of the Altamira and La Toca Fms.
-Located in the Eastern Cordillera, the Hbl-bearing diorites of the Curtiembre plutons are geochemically similar to the volcanic rocks of the Palma Picada complex.
-They have yielded 40 Ar/ 39 Ar hornblende plateau ages between 68 and 63 Ma (upper Maastrichtian to lower Paleocene; Escuder-Viruete, 2010).
+Located in the Eastern Cordillera, the hornblende (Hbl)-bearing diorites of the Curtiembre plutons are geochemically similar to the volcanic rocks of the Palma Picada complex.
+They have yielded Ar / Ar hornblende plateau ages between 68 and 63 Ma (upper Maastrichtian to lower Paleocene; Escuder-Viruete, 2010).
+These plutons could be close to the Palma Picada complex in the Eocene and were after separated by the Septentrional fault strike-slip movement.